loopandlearn/news/docs/index.md

 ## Alert for *iAPS* Users

 Warning - a logic error was accidentally introduced in version 2.2.7 of the *iAPS* app.
 This is the version that provides you an option to completely silence your pod.
-This error can cause a problem with pairing if something causes the app to quit and resume before the pairing and priming has completed.
+This error can cause a problem with pairing if something causes the app to quit and then resume before the pairing and priming has completed.
 The logic error was found and fixed in the `dev` branch almost immediately.
 It has been added to the `main` branch, version 2.3.1.

 Please rebuild as soon as possible if you are running versions 2.2.7 to  2.3.0 of the *iAPS* app.